-- Inventory reduction by broadcasting available stock to customers via the Internet. - Better inventory control because of better information on inbound product locations and ETAs. - We increased market share in large accounts by managing customer inventories on-line. - We track all rail and truck orders for all customers and make the information accessible on our Website.
+- Inventory reduction by broadcasting available stock to customers via the Internet. - Better inventory control because of better information on inbound product locations and ETAs. - Increased market share in large accounts by managing customer inventories on-line. - Track all rail and truck orders for all customers and make the information accessible on a Website.